 Treatment of OA initially includes correction of any underlying primary diseases such as surgical correction of a torn ligament or arthroscopy to remove a cartilage flap.
 Once any primary disease has been addressed, the goal of treatment is to slow the progression of OA and to keep your pet comfortable.
 It’s important to realize that there is no cure for OA.
 The following are the treatment options we find that are most successful, and were mentioned at the beginning of this page.

 Most pets with OA will require some adjustment in their lifestyle.
 Weight management is most important, since obese pets put unnecessary strain on joints, leading to a more rapid progression of the disease.
-Depending on the degree of obesity your veterinarian might put your overweight pet on Hill’s Metabolic Diet.
+Depending on the degree of obesity your veterinarian might put your overweight pet on Hill’s Metabolic Diet or Metabolic + Mobility.
 This is a weight control product with lasting effects and is our first recommendation.
 We might also use Hill’s W/D (weight diet) or Hill’s R/D (reducing diet).

 Omega-3 fatty acids have been shown to improve activity in cats with arthritis.
 They are included in many health diets already, so added amounts are not needed in most cases.